 The Company's management has prepared the accompanying interim unaudited financial statements pursuant to the rules and regulations of the Securities and Exchange Commission.
-Certain information and footnote disclosure normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") may have been condensed or omitted pursuant to such rules and regulations.
-The unaudited financial statements as of March 31, 2004 and for the three month periods ended March 31, 2004 and 2003 include, in the opinion of management, all adjustments, consisting of normal recurring adjustments, necessary to present fairly the financial information set forth herein.
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") may have been condensed or omitted pursuant to such rules and regulations.
+The unaudited financial statements as of June 30, 2004 and 500 and 2003 include, in the opinion of management, all adjustments, consisting of normal recurring adjustments, necessary to present fairly the financial information set forth herein.
 The 2003 financial statements have been reclassified to conform to the 2004 presentation.
 In addition, all share and per share data have been retroactively adjusted to give effect to a stock dividend and a reverse stock split effectuated in 2003.
-The results for the three month period ended March 31, 2004 are not necessarily indicative of the results that may be expected for the year ending December 31, 2004.
+The results of operations for the three-month and sixmonth periods ended June 30, 2004 are not necessarily indicative of the results that may be expected for the year ending December 31, 2004.
 The financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto included in the Company's Form 10-K for the year ended December 31, 2003.